 - Strange Minds Think Alike: While not as potentially insane as Lysenko, Kaganovich agrees with his pseudoscientific belief in Lamarckism, due to his disdain for the "thinly-veiled capitalism" of Darwinian theory.
 This is a reference to the fact that Lynsenko's IRL influence was made possible due to Stalin's support of his theories.

 - Villain in a White Suit: Kaganovich is the closest person to a Stalinist dictator in Russia and he wears a white uniform, evoking IRL Stalin's fashion.

 - Allohistorical Allusion: Khrushchev's drive to undo Kaganovich's work and change the Party is very similar to how he handled Stalin's legacy in OTL.

 - Bait-and-Switch Tyrant: Although Khrushchev is very authoritarian, taking total control of the government after deposing Kaganovich, he is far less repressive than Kaganovich is, ending all forms of discrimination, granting ethnic minorities autonomy and lifting all restrictions on artistic expressions.
 Under his USSR, the average citizen has a lot of cultural freedoms, if no political ones.

-- Chummy Commies: Khrushchev's regime in Tyumen is more moderate than that of Kaganovich and is less repressive with cultural freedoms guaranteed and progressive values upheld as Kaganovich's worst crimes are undone.
+- Chummy Commies: Khrushchev is one of the better leftist leaders for Russia, as he guarantees cultural freedoms and upholds progressive values as Kaganovich's worst crimes are undone.

 - The Coup: Khrushchev can come to power by having NKVD officers arrest Lazar Kaganovich, accusing him of incompetence and treason against the Party.